 Will Goodman

-Will Goodman developed a passion for diving when he learnt to dive in Cornwall in the UK.
-He was quickly hooked by the abundance of shipwrecks along the south coast and developed an interest in technical diving.
-By 2005 he became a TDI Advanced Trimix technical diving instructor and CCR diver.
+Will developed a passion for diving when he learned to dive in Cornwall, UK.
+He was quickly captivated by the abundance of shipwrecks along the south coast and developed an interest in technical diving.
+By 2005, he became a TDI Advanced Trimix Technical Diving Instructor and CCR diver.

-In 2014 after 2 years of research and training, Will and his team set the world record for the deepest dive on an unmodified CCR taking his JJ to 290m without incident.
+In 2014, after two years of research and training, Will Goodman and his team set the world record for the deepest dive in the ocean on an unmodified CCR, taking his JJ to 290m without incident.
 He then presented his findings as a speaker to an international audience at ADEX 2014.

 will-goodman jj CCR